 Oh yes.
 You can browse and shop in three separate and distinct areas.
 For three totally different types of products and merchandise.
 At Riverstone Gift Gallery.
 At the Golf Pro Shop at The Courses.
 And at The Spa.

 What about my pets?
 Are they welcome?

-The Resort at The Mountain is a dog-friendly hotel.
+Mt.
+Hood Oregon Resort is a dog-friendly hotel.
 A limited number of dog-friendly rooms are available (Croft Double Queens or Croft Kings plus all lower floor rooms in building #2) and subject to first come, first served.
-Fee is $10 per room per night.
-One or two dogs, each up to 50 pounds may share their human companion’s room.
+Fee is $25 per room per night maximum $100.
+One or two dogs may share their human companion’s room.
 At check-in, guests receive a resort pet etiquette letter and a gift for their pet.
 Under no circumstances may dogs be left unattended Pets are not allowed in the pool or pool area and must be leashed in all public areas..

 What else should I know?

 There is an ATM located in Riverstone Gift Gallery.
 Contact a Front Desk associate for access 24/7.